mmbman/Katagiri/1986-07-23-Verse-of-Opening-the-Sutra.md

 I think [...] it is very rare for us to be born as a human being, and also *this* kind of opportunity is very rare for us: to meet together and to practice together.
 Very rare.

 And also I [always say], the opportunity to express your compassion – complete kindness, Buddha’s compassion – toward others is very rare.
 Usually we don’t pay attention to that opportunity to express the real true meaning of compassion.
-Like a person who sees a baby is going to fall into a well, or lake, et cetera, runs and saves him before he thinks: this is the true meaning of compassion.
+Like a person who sees a baby is going to fall into a well or lake, et cetera, runs and saves him before he thinks: this is the true meaning of compassion.
 But that opportunity in our daily life is very rare, because usually there are lots of choices.

 So that’s why zazen is very good for us, to realize that rare opportunity to express yourself.
 That’s [where] you can open yourself.
 To open yourself is completely prior to the functioning of your desire, or thinking, or speculation.
 That is perfect opening.
 So if you do zazen, you can do it.

 But still, we don’t understand that: how important the opportunity to do zazen is.
 Because still we are always groping for something in the realm of many choices, alternatives.
 That’s why we don’t [understand].
 That’s why every day we have to repeat this kind of practice.

-So, “is rarely met with.”
-[As each other], [...] listening to the Buddha’s teaching is very rare.
+So, “is rarely met with” [as each other]. [...]
+Listening to the Buddha’s teaching is very rare.

 “... [even] in a hundred thousand million *kalpas*”: *kalpas* is a term of time, eternal time.
 Completely boundless time, countless time – that is *kalpas*.
 And in a hundred thousand million kalpas – for a long, long time – this opportunity we see is very rare.
 This opportunity to sit together now is *very* rare, for a long, long time.
 We cannot get this opportunity for a long time, for a hundred million *kalpas*.